 Following the Great Hanshin-Awaji Earthquake in January 1995, we introduced an Earthquake Risk Countermeasure Financing Type Term Loan with the aim of securing liquidity on hand to continue business.
 This financial preparedness played a part in enabling us to continue business and achieve a rapid recovery in performance when the Great East Japan Earthquake struck.
 We also appropriately review the content of our finances in light of management strategy and the business environment.
 In addition to being able to increase the financing amount, the new plan allows us to minimize costs by not having to execute the financing until the capital is actually needed.
 If an earthquake measuring M7.9 or greater occurs, although the banks can decide whether to request early repayment, OLC Group can choose to make the loan repayment with cash or other assets, which means the exercise of stock acquisition rights will be extremely limited.

 Information Security Management Systems

 The OLC Group Basic Policy on Information Security lays out the basic policy and procedure for information management.
 Specific guidelines for action are set forth in the OLC Group Information Security Policy, and we are developing an information security management system that conforms to this policy.
 Information management is controlled by the Information Security Management Committee, a sub-committee under the Risk Management Committee.
-This unit works to raise the level of information security management within the OLC Group by monitoring compliance with the OLC Group Information Security Policy and developing plans for employee training and awareness programs.
+This unit is chaired by *the Executive Director of the General Affairs Department, and works to raise the level of information security management within the OLC Group by monitoring compliance with the OLC Group Information Security Policy and developing plans for employee training and awareness programs.